nathanstitt/pdfium-ruby/README.md

 The Debian package currently copies:

-header files from fpdfsdk/include to /usr/include/pdfium/fpdfsdk
+ * Header files from fpdfsdk/include to /usr/include/pdfium/fpdfsdk
-the test application from out/Release/pdfium_test to /usr/bin/pdfium-test All of the static libraries from out/Release/*.a  to /usr/lib/pdfium
+ * All of the static libraries from out/Release/*.a  to /usr/lib/pdfium
+ * The test application from out/Release/pdfium_test to /usr/bin/pdfium-test

 To build the deb I ran: